 This college level calculus course follows the syllabus that is outlined by the College Board.
 This course is a study of limits, continuity, the derivative, and its applications including rates of change.
 The course also includes integral calculus, including the Fundamental Theorem of Calculus, applications of the definite integral, as well as the solution to differential equations by separation of variables.
 Both theory and applications will be stressed.
 A graphing calculator is recommended for this course.
 Students are expected to take the AP exam.
-This course may be offered for Dual Enrollment.
-(EdReady test required or Dual Enrollment credit for Honors Pre-Calculus required).

-Course Length: 1 year Grade Level: 11, 12 Prerequisite: Honors Pre-Calculus with C or Credits: 1 Weighted better/ Pre-Calculus with C or better/teacher Fees: AP Exam / Tuition if taken for Dual Enrollment
+Course Length: 1 year Grade Level: 11, 12 Prerequisite: Honors Pre-Calculus with C or Credits: 1 Weighted better/ Pre-Calculus with B or better/teacher Fees: AP Exam / Tuition if taken for Dual Enrollment